5 Advantages of Liquid Fuel Stoves

 You can fly with your stove, but not fuel.
 Here’s how to find stove fuels abroad.

-Despite the popularity of small, canister-fuel stoves, liquid fuel stoves are still the best option for many people due to their unrivaled cold weather performance, low cost, (arguably) lower environmental impact, and worldwide availability.
+Despite the popularity of small, canister-fuel stoves, liquid fuel stoves are still the best option for many people due to their unrivaled cold weather performance, low cost, (arguably) lower environmental impact, and worldwide fuel availability.
+Their exceptional field maintainability, legendary durability and in some cases, multi-fuel compatibility are also why liquid fuel stoves are an excellent choice for emergency preparedness kits.
 But which of the many liquid fuels should you use?
 If you have a multi-fuel stove like the MSR XGK-EX, Dragonfly, or WhisperLite Universal, you have several fuel options to choose from.
 Depending on where in the world you plan to use your stove, the options may vary from what you’re used to at home.
-Pros & Cons of the Common Liquid Fuels White Gas (Naphtha) White gas (aka “naphtha,” “100% light hydrotreated distillate,” or “Coleman fuel”) is the first choice for most people in North America whether they’re headed out for a summer weekend or…
+Pros & Cons of the Common Liquid Fuels White Gas (Naphtha) White gas (aka…